R3MSI/priceComparison/README.md

 # priceComparison

-After entering the steam game id, it shows the price of steam and other sites where it can cost less.
+After download the file and run it, entering the steam game id, it shows the price of steam and other sites where it can cost less.

+(_The code is a bit dirty_)

 ### Manually install and Run using CLI
 ```